State Taxes

 Learn more about Vermont Free Disabled Veteran, Fishing, Hunting or Combination Licenses

-Vermont Active Duty and Reserve Component Service Member Hunting, Fishing and Combination License Benefits: Resident Service members who are serving on active duty in the U.S. Armed Forces or reserve component Service members who mountains in the fogare activated for homeland defense or a state-side contingency operation for 120 or more consecutive days are eligible for a free one-year year fishing, hunting or combination license.
+Vermont Active Duty and Reserve Component Service Member Hunting, Fishing and Combination License Benefits: Resident Service members who are serving on active duty in the U.S. Armed Forces or reserve component Service members who are activated for homeland defense or a state-side contingency operation for 120 or more consecutive days are eligible for a free one-year year fishing, hunting or combination license.

-Nonresident Service members serving on active duty in the U.S. Armed Forces and are stationed in Vermont can purchase hunting and fishing or combination licenses for resident prices.
+Nonresident Service members serving on active duty in the U.S. Armed Forces who are stationed in Vermont can purchase hunting and fishing or combination licenses for resident prices.

 Service members applying for a hunting or combination license must meet Vermont Hunting License Requirements.